OpenTechSchool/python-data-intro/core/text-files.md

     f = open("awesomenewfile.txt", "w")

 There are actually a whole lot of file modes, `r` and `w` are just the most common.
-[There is a full list in the Python documentation for the open function](http://docs.python.org/3/library/functions.html#open) or you can open a Python interpreter and type `help(open)` to see it in the interpreter.
+[There is a full list in the Python documentation for the open function](http://docs.python.org/3/library/functions.html#open) or you can type `open?` in IPython Notebook and run it to see the help displayed there.

 Can you guess how to write a string to a file in Python?

 ### Hint
 File objects have a method for writing.
 You can find out about it by viewing the built-in help for the file object.
-Open a Python interpreter and type:
+In IPython Notebook you can type:

     f = open("awesomenewfile.txt", "w")
-    help(f)
+    f?

-...
-Use the arrow keys to navigate the Python help display, and press *q* to exit once you've found the method you want.
+Or just type `f.` into IPython Notebook and then press "Tab" to view an automatic list of possible completions (NB: this only works if you've already run the cell once before to assign a value to "f".)

 ### Solution